psimatis/X-Tree/README.md

 Once the data is loaded, you will be prompted to start making kNN queries.
-You will be asked for a k, number of Nearest Neighbors to be retrieved, and then the query point from which start the search.
+You will be asked for a k, number of Nearest Neighbors to be retrieved, and then the Query point from which start the search.
 You will need to enter the values in the following order of attributes: `valence, acousticness, daceability, duration_ms, energy, explicit, instrumentalness, key, liveness, loudness, mode, popularity, speechiness, tempo`.